This article describes the support policy for Microsoft SQL Server products that are running in a hardware virtualization environment.

 Hyper-V Dynamic Memory is fully supported with SQL Server.
 Only SQL Server versions and editions that support Hot Add Memory (Enterprise and Datacenter) can see memory that is added by using Hyper-V Dynamic Memory.
 SQL Server 2012 Standard edition also recognizes Hot Add memory when running in a virtual enviroment.
 SQL Server versions that do not support Hot Add Memory are still supported.
 But these versions will detect only the memory that is present in the operating system when SQL Server starts.
 Before you deploy Hyper-V Dynamic Memory, please read the following resources when you use Hyper-V Dynamic Memory with SQL Server:

-Q8: Do you support SQL Server running in Windows Azure Virtual Machine?
+Q8: Do you support SQL Server running in Microsoft Azure Virtual Machine?

 Yes.
-Microsoft supports SQL Server 2008 and later versions in Windows Azure Infrastructure Services which includes Windows Azure Virtual Machines and Windows Azure Virtual Network.
-Consider the following when you deploy SQL Server 2008 and later versions in Windows Azure Virtual Machine:
+Microsoft supports SQL Server 2008 and later versions in Microsoft Azure Infrastructure Services which includes Microsoft Azure Virtual Machines and Microsoft Azure Virtual Network.
+Consider the following when you deploy SQL Server 2008 and later versions in Microsoft Azure Virtual Machine:

-Q9: Can customers run SQL Server in the Windows Azure VM role?A9:
+Q9: Can customers run SQL Server in the Microsoft Azure VM role?A9:

 is not supported if the data and log files of a database are stored in more than one disk.